thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM.desc.md

 ## HTML is a Tree

 Recall in the *Introduction to HTML* article that HTML can be thought of as a tree structure.
 Each HTML element has a _parent_.
-Elements could aslo have _siblings_ and _children_.
+Elements could also have _siblings_ and _children_.

 ![HTML Tree](http://www.webstepbook.com/supplements/slides/images/dom_tree.gif)